Free to Focus, Michael Hyatt’s new book, helps readers focus on completing their most important work rather than getting bogged down in the minutiae.

 As far as the book is concerned, you will get the most benefit out of it if you have some control over your workday schedule.
 That said, learning to implement the recommendations may be easiest when you don’t have full control.

 You can start implementing structure in the available time you have to control.
 A few easy examples?
-Your pre-work routine.
-Your evening routine before going to bed.
+Your pre-work routine or your evening routine before going to bed.

-Your early morning can be more routine by making sure you get that workout time in or that time for your passion project or meditation or whatever else it may be.
+Your early morning can be more routine by making sure you get that workout time in or that time for your passion project or meditation.
 The point is that you have a plan and a structure, and you’re not just letting your mornings pass by.

 The secret here is not for you to squeeze as much work as possible in to your available time.
 It’s about prioritizing the things you value most in your available time.